On the Control of Fork-Join Networks: Extensions

 denote the workload process (up to a constant scale factor) in servers 5 and 6, respectively.
 Then, parallel with Proposition \ref{general_conv}, we can prove the following weak convergence result under any work-conserving control policy:

-where the limiting process is the zero process for each of the servers that is in light traffic and an SRBM for the servers that are in heavy traffic.
-Since the servers 8, 9, and 10 are in light traffic, we can assume that the service processes in these servers are instantaneous; and similar to \eqref{queue_inst}, we have
+where the limiting process is the zero process for the buffers whose corresponding dedicated server is in light traffic and an SRBM for the buffers whose corresponding dedicated server is in heavy traffic and the workload processes in servers 5 and 6.
+Since servers 8, 9, and 10 are in light traffic, we can assume that the service processes in these servers are instantaneous; and similar to \eqref{queue_inst}, we have

 Then, by using the technique that we use to derive DCP \eqref{DCP_4}, we construct the following DCP for this network.
 For any $x>0$ and $t\geq 0$,

 When we consider the DCP \eqref{DCP_11} path-wise, we have the following optimization problem: